Simple polyhedra homeomorphic to Reeb spaces of stable fold maps: Preliminaries and Main Theorems.

-\begin{MainThm} Let $c:P \rightarrow N$ be a map born from an SSN fold map.
-Let $\{T_j\}_j$ be a family of finitely many circles which are disjointly embedded in $P$.
-We also assume the following conditions. \begin{itemize} \item $c {\mid}_{T_j}$ is regarded as a smooth immersion. \item Let ${\bigcup}_{j} c(T_j)$ be the boundary of a compact and connected surface $S_C$ smoothly immersed into $N$. \item Let there exist a premap for the union of $B(c)$ and the disjoint union of all circles $T_j${\rm :} the composition of this with the restriction of $c$ to the union as above is a smooth immersion having normal crossings only as crossings. \end{itemize} Then by attaching a surface homeomorphic to $S_C$ along ${\sqcup}_j T_j$ on the boundary, we have a new normal branched surface $P^{\prime}$ and a map $c^{\prime}:P^{\prime} \rightarrow N$ born from an SSN fold map. \end{MainThm}
+\begin{Def} Let $\{c_j:X_j \rightarrow Y\}_{j \in J}$ be a family of finitely many piesewise smooth maps where $c_j$ is a map from a closed manifold $X_j$ into a manifold $Y$ with no boundary.
+If there exists a family $\{{\Phi}_j:Y \times [0,1] \rightarrow Y\}_{j \in J}$ of smooth isotopies satisfying ${\Phi}_j(y,0)=y$ for any $y \in Y$, then the family $\{c_j:X_j \rightarrow Y\}_{j \in J}$ is said to be {\it smoothly isotopic} to $\{{\Phi}_{1,j} \circ c_j:X_j \rightarrow Y\}_{j \in J}$ where ${\Phi}_{1,j}$ is a diffeomorphism on $Y$ mapping $y \in Y$ to ${\Phi}_{j}(y,1)$. \end{Def} We present four Main Theorems and except Main Theorem \ref{mthm:4}, these results are extensions of results presented as Main Theorems of \cite{kitazawa5}.
+Main Theorem \ref{mthm:4} is a theorem of a new type and presenting arguments of a new type.
+This discusses subpolyhedra which are non-orinetable surfaces in branched surfaces or simple polyhedra. \begin{MainThm} Let $c:P \rightarrow N$ be a map born from an SSN fold map.
+Suppose that $\{T_j\}_{j \in J}$ is a family of finitely many circles which are disjointly embedded in $P$ as subpolyhedra.
+We also assume the following conditions. \begin{itemize} \item Let there exist a premap for the union of $B(c)$ and the disjoint union ${\sqcup}_{j \in J} T_j$ of all circles in the family $\{T_j\}_{j \in J}$.
+The composition of this with the restriction of $c$ to the union is a smooth immersion having normal crossings only as crossings. \item ${\bigcup}_{j \in J} c(T_j)$ is image of the restriction of some smooth immersion of some compact and connected surface $S_C$ into $N$ to the boundary. \end{itemize} Then by attaching a surface {\rm (}PL{\rm )} homeomorphic to $S_C$ along ${\sqcup}_{j \in J} T_j$ on the boundary by a piesewise smooth homeomorphism, we have a new normal branched surface $P^{\prime}$ and a map $c^{\prime}:P^{\prime} \rightarrow N$ born from an SSN fold map. \end{MainThm}